Ra'Shede Hageman

-Ra'Shede Hageman (born Ra'Shede Knox; August 8, 1990) is an American football defensive tackle for the Daytona Beach team of the American Patriot League (APL).
-He was drafted by the Atlanta Falcons in the second round of the 2014 NFL Draft.
-He played college football at Minnesota.
+Ra'Shede Hageman (born Ra'Shede Knox; August 8, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was selected by the Atlanta Falcons in the second round of the 2014 NFL draft.

-Early years
+Early life

 Ra’shede Hageman was born in Minneapolis with younger brother Xavier.
 Hageman traveled in, and out of various foster homes in Minneapolis-Saint Paul area, until being adopted at age 7.
 Hageman’s birth mother battled with alcohol and substance abuse and the birth father was never in the picture.
 In 1998 Ra’shede and his younger brother were adopted by lawyers Eric Hageman and Jill Coyle.

 Hageman attended Washburn High School in Minneapolis, Minnesota where he played basketball and football.
 On the football field, he played tight end and as a senior he had 11 touchdown receptions.
 He was ranked by Rivals.com as the sixth best tight end recruit.